ritik93/two_digit_recognitioin/README.md

     - Since the images are of size 20 x 20, this gives us 400 inputs

 ## Model Implementation
-- The Model is implemented using 3 methods
+- The Model implementation is shown using 3 methods, all of which yield the same results
     - Tensorflow Implementation, which is shown in `tf_model.ipynb`
     - NumPy Implementation, which is shown in `np_model.ipynb`
     - Vectorized NumPy Implementation, which is shown in `vector_model.ipynb`